 In applications involving high common-mode transients, it is important to minimize board coupling across the isolation barrier.
-Furthermore, design the board layout so that any coupling that does occur affects all pins equally on a given component side.
-Failure to ensure this can cause voltage differentials between pins exceeding the absolute maximum ratings of the device, thereby leading to latch-up or permanent damage.
+Furthermore, design the PCB layout so that any coupling that does occur affects all pins equally on a given component side.
+Failure to ensure this may cause voltage differentials between pins that exceed the absolute maximum ratings of the device, thereby leading to latch-up or permanent damage.